h3rald/min/site/contents/learn-data-types.md

 quotation
 : A list of elements, which may also contain symbols.
 Quotations can be used to create heterogenous lists of elements of any data type, and also to create a block of code that will be evaluated later on (quoted program).
 Example: (1 2 3 + \*) dictionary
 : A key/value table.
 Dictionaries are implemented as an immediately-dequoted quotation, are enclosed in curly braces, and are represented by their symbol definitions.
-Note that dictionary keys are symbols and therefore can only contain characters allowed in symbols.
+Note that dictionary keys must start with `:`and be followed by a double-quoted string, or a single word (which can be written witbout double quotes).
 The {#link-module||dict#} provides some operators on dictionaries.

   > %sidebar%
   > Example